-When you take a call and are left for hold for a few minutes, you’ve never heard a customer service representative apologize for the wait.
-Instead, you might often hear them say something along the lines of “thank you for your patience” or “thank you for waiting.”
+When you take a call and are left on-hold for a few minutes, you’ve never heard a customer service representative apologize for the wait.
+Instead, you may often hear them say something along the lines of “thank you for your patience” or “thank you for waiting.”

-Number one, it is unprofessional to apologize in such scenario.
+It is unprofessional to apologize in such scenario.
 It’s a common occurrence to wait in line when calling customer service, so it is something expected from the one calling.
-Second, if they choose to apologize, then it seems more like an inconvenience than something expected when calling a busy customer service line.
+Also, if they choose to apologize, then it seems more like an inconvenience than something expected when calling a busy customer service line.
 It is an inconvenience for the caller, but saying sorry highlights the long wait.
 Thanking the caller for their patience, however, points out the good character of the caller and takes the focus away from the inconvenience.

 Let’s say that you’re meeting up with a friend, and you’re late by a few minutes.
 It’s a one-time thing, you’ve never been late before.
 This is the perfect time to thank them for their patience.
 As long as you know you’ll never repeat this mistake and estimate your travel time to your meeting point better in the future, you’ll never have to apologize for being late.